Police: 7-year-old boy dies of gunshot wound to the head

 PLYMOUTH, Minn.
 (AP) — Police say a 7-year-old boy has died after being shot in the head in suburban Minneapolis.

 Plymouth police say officers were called around 3 p.m.
-Wednesday on a report of that a child was bleeding from a wound in the head.
+Wednesday on a report that a child was bleeding from a wound in the head.
 When officers arrived at the Plymouth home, they discovered he had suffered a gunshot wound.

 Efforts to save the boy were unsuccessful and he was pronounced dead at the scene.